ParasRaba155/monk-commerce-task/README.md

 - The way the project tackles different coupon is leveraging Go's interface
 - All coupon implement `CouponDetails` interface
 - Whenever required we retrieve the actual concrete type from it and use it to calculate relevant coupon apply
+- Test cases have been added for the 3 coupon types in [calculate_test.go](./cart/calculate_test.go)

 ### Additional Cases